Powerlearnproject/se-assignment-day-2-git-and-github-Mike-soft-cyber/README.md

 - Commits are snapshots of your project.

 The steps involved are:
-- Craete your github repository
+- Create your github repository
 - Set up git locally
 - Clone the repository
 - Initialize your git if not cloned